Springfield Three: June 6, 1992

-Streeter and McCall graduated from Kickapoo High School at 4:00 p.m. on June 6, 1992, at the Hammons Student Center on Southwest Missouri State University's, now Missouri State University's, campus.
-Levitt was in attendance at the arena witnessing her daughter graduate that evening.
-Both Streeter and McCall were last seen at around 2:00 a.m. on June 7, when they were leaving the last of the few graduation parties they had attended that evening.
-After graduation, the school provided an alcohol-free lock-in inside the building that would take place until 8:00 a.m. on June 7, 1992.
+Streeter and McCall graduated from Kickapoo High School at 4:00 p.m. on Friday, June 6, 1992, at the Hammons Student Center on Southwest Missouri State University's, now Missouri State University's, campus.
+Levitt attended to witness her daughter graduate.
+Both Streeter and McCall were last seen at around 2:00 a.m. on June 7 while leaving the last of the few graduation parties they attended that evening.
+After graduation, the school provided an alcohol-free lock-in inside the building until 8:00 a.m. on June 7, 1992.
 Streeter and McCall declined and instead planned to later meet up at their friend Janelle Kirby's house for a party at their neighbors after finishing family dinners; Levitt turned down an invitation to dinner with the Kirby family after the graduation ceremony.

 "If she [Levitt] wanted to get ahold of her daughter [Suzie], she knew exactly where to call," says Kathy Kirby, mother of Janelle. "...
 We had told her to call us if she needed to get ahold of Suzie...
 Our phone did not ring one time."

-After having photographs taken with her graduation cake and receiving a cocker spaniel puppy as a graduation present, McCall departed for Kirby's residence.
+After having photographs taken with her graduation cake and receiving a Cocker Spaniel puppy as a graduation present, McCall departed for Kirby's residence.
 Streeter also took photographs that evening at the Delmar residence, with her friend Nigel Kenney, before departing for the Kirby residence.
 Following the party, the trio of Suzie, Stacy, and Janelle planned to drive down to a Branson motel, spend the night, and connect with friends the next morning at the water park White Water.
 McCall's mother, Janis, advised against driving that night in fear of a car accident due to alcohol.
-Streeter promised to call Nigel Kenney on the morning of June 7 to meet at White Water; Stacy promised to call her mother.
+Streeter promised to call Nigel Kenney on the morning of June 7 to meet at White Water; McCall promised to call her mother.